tripal/TripalTestSuite/README.md

 This will
 - Set up the testing framework by creating the tests directory, phpunit.xml and tests/bootstrap.php
 - Create an example test in tests/ExampleTest.php
+- Create a DatabaseSeeders folder and an example seeder in tests/DatabaseSeeders/UsersTableSeeder.php
 - Create an example `.env` file.
 - Create `.travis.yml` configured to use a tripal3 docker container to run your tests